Suspects in rapper XXXTentacion’s death about to face trial

 FORT LAUDERDALE, Fla.
-(AP) — More than four years after gunmen killed emerging rap star XXXTentacion during a robbery outside a South Florida motorcycle shop, three suspects are scheduled to go on trial Wednesday when jury selection begins.
+(AP) — More than four years after gunmen killed emerging rap star XXXTentacion during a robbery outside a South Florida motorcycle shop, three suspects are now scheduled to go on trial.

 Shooting suspect Michael Boatwright, 28, and his accused accomplices, Dedrick Williams, 26, and Trayvon Newsome, 24, could all receive life sentences if convicted of first-degree murder.
 They are also charged with armed robbery.
 They have pleaded not guilty.

 A fourth man, Robert Allen, 26, pleaded guilty to second-degree murder last year and is expected to testify against the other three.
-Jury selection is expected to last three weeks, with opening statements tentatively set for Jan.
-30. The trial is expected to last into March.
+Jury selection is set to begin Jan.
+18 and is expected to last three weeks.
+The trial is expected to last into March.

 In pretrial hearings, the defendants’ attorneys have suggested there were others who had financial and personal motives for killing the singer, including members of his family and other rappers.

-Note: This story has been updated to correct that jury selection begins Jan.
-18, not this Wednesday.